-People get exciting about phone features.
-Productivity is more important yet often overlooked.
+People get excited about phone features.
+Productivity is more important, yet often overlooked.
 Can you get more important things done?

 My work involves looking at a lot of new phones.
 Most are premium Android phones.
-It’s been a long time since I’ve seen one that I couldn’t recommend.
-Within limits they are all good.
+It's been a long time since a bad one has come across my desk.
+Up to a point they are all good.

 The last Android phone I looked at was the Huawei P20 Pro.
 It could be the best Android phone on sale at the moment.
-I haven’t seen anything better in 2018.
+There hasn't been anything better in 2018.

 There are two reasons for this.
 First, I use iPads and Macs.

 Apple devices play well together.
 There’s something almost magic about cutting text on the phone and pasting it into a desktop Mac document.
 Likewise, everything syncs between devices.
 I started writing this post on an iPhone and finished it on a Mac.

 I have spent a lot of money on iOS and MacOS software and services.
 Some of those tools are not available on Android.
 When they are, they can be as good.
 But more often, there is either no equivalent.
 Or the equivalent is second-rate or involves compromise 2.

 My productivity plummets when I switch to an Android phone during a review.
 Apple won’t work for everyone, but it works for me.

 Some people reading this will question my choice on the grounds that Apple is a walled garden.
 By that standard so is Android and so is Windows.
 Apple may be a walled garden, but it is a productive one for me.